Audi SQ5 TDI pictures and hands-on

 The Audi Q series is incredibly popular as a luxury softroader and it's easy to see why.
 The Q range of SUVs makes an easy choice for someone looking for a domineering position on the road, plenty of technology and the reassurance of Audi's attention to detail.
 If you have the cash, that is.

 Bringing a boost to the Q series is this monster, the Audi SQ5.
 Yes, this is the first Audi diesel to get the S moniker, bringing with it more power and S styling.
 And we crashed it, on launch day in the UK, but more on that later.
+Please note, that the vehicle we crashed isn't the one pictured here - what you're looking at is a perfect SQ5 we swapped to after the incident.

 At first glance, the Audi SQ5 isn't too far removed from its regular Q5 cousin, with only a dab of S body styling, a change to the brake calipers, a new front grille and the meaty twin tailpipes on both sides finished in chrome.
 It makes the Q5 look slightly weedy on the road.